 The packaging should be done in a manner to ensure that it remains airtight which will preserve the coffee for longer.
 The coffee bags should have a degassing valve which lets the CO2 out of the bags after the coffee beans are roasted.

 The coffee bags should be sealed with a heat sealer for the degassing valve to work.
-Coffee is highly sensitive to external elements like oxygen, UV light etc. and it should be protected from exposure to such elements to preserve it.
+Coffee is highly sensitive to external elements like oxygen, UV light, etc. and it should be protected from exposure to such elements to preserve it.

 The packaging bags should have barriers to protect from the elements.
-Coffee bags come with barriers made of metalized or pure aluminum barrier as a 3-ply laminate.
+Coffee bags come with barriers made of a metalized or pure aluminum barrier as a 3-ply laminate.

 The roast date for coffee is an indicator of its freshness.
 It points to how long it has been sitting after it has been roasted.
 The coffee packaging should clearly mention the roast date.
 This will help the customers to buy only fresh coffee.